-🖌 Realize and diffuse automated driving systems
+Realize and diffuse automated driving systems

-Use ITS-based predictive information to achieve a Level 2 automated driving systems by 2017 and a Level 3 automated driving systems by the first half of 2020s.
-Advance R&D in cooperative fields and secure technologies necessary to commercialize Level 4 (full automation) automated driving systems by 2025.
-Also, achieve these goals to create new industries that extend beyond the framework of the current automotive industry.
+Using ITS-based predictive information, advance R&D in cooperative fields and secure necessary technologies to commercialize SAE Level 2 automated driving systems (utilizing signal, traffic congestion and other infrastructure information) by 2017, SAE Level 3 by 2020 and SAE Level 4 by 2025.
+Also, through these achievements, create new industries that extend beyond the framework of the current automotive industry.